iamwx/face-recognition-iam-android-sdk/README.md

 	```

 	The arguments accepted by the start camera function are the Configuration variables for HVFrCamera.
 The `startCamera()` method will set these variables and set HVFrCamera to start processing the camera feed.
 The details of the variables are given below.
-	- `mode` can have a value among FRMode.REGISTER, FRMode.FACE_ADD, FRMode.RECOGNITION, and FRMode.VERIFICATION
+	- `mode` can have a value among FRMode.REGISTER, FRMode.FACE_ADD, FRMode.RECOGNITION, FRMode.VERIFICATION, and FRMode.CAPTURE
     - `userData` is the JSONObject having userDetails (explanation below)
    	- `timeout` is the maximum time in milliseconds since startCamera() or resumeCamera() after which if the registration/recognition is not done, the onError will be called with Timeout Error.
 A value of 0 will disable the timeout
    	- `isAutoCaptureEnabled` is a boolean value that specifies if automatic capture of image should happen for recognition when a face matching the desired size is detected.
 Please note that auto-capture is not supported for Registration mode or Face Add mode